 - a.
 Preside over the meetings of the Board and the Stockholders and ensures that the meetings of the Board are held in accordance with the by-laws or as the Chair may deem necessary; - b.
 Lead and oversee the Board; - c.
-Make certain that the meeting agenda focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns and contentious issues that will significantly affect operations: - d.
-Guarantee that the Board receives accurate, timely, relevant, insightful, concise and clear information to enable it to make sound decisions; - e.
-Facilitate discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual Directors; - f.
+Set the meeting agenda and focuses on strategic matters, including the overall risk appetite of the Corporation, considering the developments in the business and regulatory environments, key governance concerns and contentious issues that will significantly affect operations; - d.
+Make the necessary arrangement so that the Board receives accurate, timely, relevant, insightful, concise and clear information to enable it to make sound decisions; - e.
+Facilitate discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual Director; - f.
 Facilitate an open flow of information between Management and the Board members and lead a critical evaluation of the Corporation's Management, practices and adherence to the Corporation's strategic plan and objectives; - g.
-Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the PP/COO, Management and the Directors, and
+Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the PP/COO, Management and the Directors, and - h.

-- h.
 Maintain qualitative and timely lines of communication and information between the Board and Management. - i.
-Ensure that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; - j.
-Assure the availability of proper orientation for first-time Directors and continuing training opportunities for all Directors; and - k.
+Lead the Board sufficiently to allow challenges and inquires to be made on the reports submitted and representations made by Management; - j.
+Assure the availability of proper orientation for newly joined Directors and continuing training opportunities for all Directors; and - k.
 Make sure that the performance of the Board is evaluated at least once a year and discussed/followed up on.

-The Board has entrusted the operation of the Corporation's business to its PP/COO and his executive Management team, and they shall have full executive powers to operate within their delegated authorities, which include the day-to-day operation of the Corporation's\business, strategic planning, budgeting, financial reporting and risk management.
+The Board has entrusted the operation of the Corporation's business to its PP/COO and his executive Management team, and they shall have full executive powers to operate within their delegated authorities, which include the day-to-day operation of the Corporation's_business, strategic planning, budgeting, financial reporting and risk management.
 The PP/COO shall be accountable to the Board.
 The Board will continue to review, approve and monitor fundamental financial and business strategies and major corporate actions, and the affairs of the Corporation.